OldBeafantles/Discode/README.md

 ## Changelog

+**29/04/2018**

+[**1.0.2**]

+- Fixed a bug where `'status'` was displayed when submitting some codes.
+- Fixed bot's description (which was stating that only C++ was supported).
+- You can now specify the engine you want to use using its ID (which can be displayed with the `[p]list_engines <language_name>`).
+Thanks PhirosWolf#5460 for this suggestion.
+- You can now mention the bot to invoke commands.
+This is an alias for the *classic* prefix which should avoid prefixes conflicts.
+Thanks sha_dryx#2417 for this suggestion.
+- Language identifiers now work with lowercase and uppercase (as Discord accepts both).
+Thanks sha_dryx#2417 for this suggestion.

 **14/03/2018**

 [**1.0.1**]

 - Fixed a bug on the command `code`.
-Using the parameter `language` was causing an error
+Using the parameter `language` was causing an error.
-- Fixed a bug where a same module could be loaded several times
+- Fixed a bug where a same module could be loaded several times .
-- Added the commands `bug` and `improvement` to submit an issue / an improvement
+- Added the commands `bug` and `improvement` to submit an issue / an improvement.
-- Added the invitation link to the development server in the `info` command
+- Added the invitation link to the development server in the `info` command.
-- Added the help message for the `code` command
+- Added the help message for the `code` command.

 **07/03/2018**

-- Updated requirements for correct installation
+- Updated requirements for correct installation.
-- Fixed a little bug on `info` command which wasn't showing the complete Python version in some cases
+- Fixed a little bug on `info` command which wasn't showing the complete Python version in some cases.

 **06/03/2018**

-[**1.0.0**] First version of the bot
+[**1.0.0**] First version of the bot.